 Access for Commerical Users

-Contact OSC Help for getting access to FLUENT if you are a commerical user.
+Contact OSC Help for getting access to FLUENT if you are a commercial user.

-module load fluent.
+module load ansys.
 To select a particular software version, use

-When you log into oakley.osc.edu you are actually logged into a linux box referred to as the login node.
-To gain access to the mutiple processors in the computing environment, you must submit your FLUENT analysis to the batch system for execution.
-Batch jobs can request mutiple nodes/cores and compute time up to the limits of the OSC systems.
+When you log into owens.osc.edu you are actually logged into a Linux box referred to as the login node.
+To gain access to the multiple processors in the computing environment, you must submit your FLUENT analysis to the batch system for execution.
+Batch jobs can request multiple nodes/cores and compute time up to the limits of the OSC systems.
 Refer to Queues and Reservations and Batch Limit Rules for more info.
 Batch jobs run on the compute nodes of the system and not on the login node.
 It is desirable for big problems since more resources can be used.

 Interactive Batch Session

 To run interactive FLUENT GUI, a batch job need to be submitted from the login node, to request necessary compute resources, with X11 forwarding.
-Please follwoing the steps below to use FLUENT GUI interactivly:
+Please following the steps below to use FLUENT GUI interactively: